ardydedase/ardydedase.github.io/content/software-engineering/cryptography.md

 ## TLS and SSL

-- TLS is a protocal and not cryptographic algorithm.
+- TLS is a protocol and not a cryptographic algorithm.
 - TLS depends on existing encryption and hash functions known as cipher suites.
 - It is important to choose strong cipher suites.